divya-krish/se-meeting-intelligence/README.md

 **Turn a 47-minute discovery call transcript into a complete CRM package in under 30 seconds.**

-Built by a Solutions Engineer, for Solutions Engineers.
+Built by a Ex-Solutions Engineer, for Solutions Engineers.
 Uses Claude AI (Anthropic) to extract structured intelligence from raw call transcripts — no templates, no manual copy-paste, no forgotten action items.

 🔗 **[Live Demo →](https://divya-krish.github.io/se-meeting-intelligence)**